Pnau: 2003–2007: Again

 In October 2003, Pnau released their second studio album, Again.
 The album was not a commercial success and Littlemore was later quoted as Again being "the worst record I've ever done".
 Littlemore has since retracted the statement.
 When asked if he still considered Again to be his worst record, Littlemore responded, "Well next to Soft Universe.
 They're sort of on par."
 Littlemore further explained that his opinions are influenced by the albums' commercial success, which is an easy headspace for him to get into since "everyone loves Empire of the Sun, it's sold 1.1 million records."
-Despite the seemingly unfavorable album response, several tracks received considerable acclaim - the most noteworthy being We Love The Fresh Kills which was a significantly popular single for the duo at the time.
+Despite the seemingly unfavourable album response, several tracks received considerable acclaim - the most noteworthy being "We Love the Fresh Kills" which was a significantly popular single for the duo at the time.
 However, because of Agains lackluster success the pair parted ways for some time to work with other artists such as Robbie Williams, Van She, and Lost Valentinos.